cphmath/bookworm/README.md

 https://data.seattle.gov/Community/Checkouts-by-Title/tmmm-ytt6

 ### Analysis
-With everyone inside the last few months, I have been reading a lot more.
-I wanted to see if others in Seattle had done the same.
-I analyzed digital checkout trends from 2017-2020 to see if there was an incremental increase in digital checkouts during covid-19
+With much more time inside the last few months, I have been spending a lot of time reading.
+I wanted to see if others in Seattle had been doing the same.
+I analyzed digital checkout trends from 2017-2020 to see if there was an incremental increase in digital library book checkouts during the covid-19 pandemic.

 See the full analysis in [notebooks/digital_checkout_incrementality](https://github.com/cphmath/bookworm/tree/master/notebooks/digital_checkout_incrementality.ipynb)